 Yachts flying the ensign of the Republic of Cyprus will be refused entry to Turkish ports.
 This situation will, presumably, change if/when Turkey becomes a member of the European Union, but at present this rule is being enforced.

-On entry, formalities are completed with Harbourmaster, Health, Passport Police and Customs in this order.
-It is no longer possible to clear in and out on your own, all yachts must use an agent.
-Marinas usually act as one's agent, alternatively shop around, agents are not just on the waterfront, many travel agents act as yacht agents as well.
+On entry, formalities are completed with Harbour Master, Health, Passport Police and Customs in this order.
+There seems to be some confusion as to whether it is possible to clear in and out on your own.
+Due to language difficulties, it may be easier to use an agent.
+Many marinas can act as an agent, alternatively, shop around, agents are not just on the waterfront, many travel agents act as yacht agents as well.
 Fees can vary greatly.
 The agent will provide the transit log and deal with formalities.

 Each yacht must purchase a Transit Log, which is the travel document of the yacht during her stay in Turkey and states the yacht's master, owner, intended ports in Turkey and registered inventory.
 See Documents for further details.